spotlightpa/poor-richard/content/support/leaders-in-action.md

 [[blocks.entries]]
 testimonial = """
-  <q>All Pennsylvanians interested in state government issues are very well served by SpotlightPA reporting teams.
+  <q>All Pennsylvanians interested in state government issues are very well served by Spotlight PA reporting teams.
 Their in-depth and timely reporting informs readers truthfully about statewide issues affecting daily life.
-SpotlightPA is a trustworthy news source in this era of misinformation and disinformation.</q>
+Spotlight PA is a trustworthy news source in this era of misinformation and disinformation.</q>

   *– **David Martens, York Dispatch, Leader in Action***
   """